-Enabling Technology is equipment and/or methodologies that, alone or in combination with associated technologies, provides the means to support an individual's increased independence in their homes, computation and are the computation are the computation and are the com communities, and workplaces.
+Enabling Technology is equipment and/or methodologies that, alone or in combination with associated technologies, provides the means to support an individual's increased independence in their homes, computation and authorized the computation of the computation communities, and workplaces.

 The addition of Employment Services and Supports and Enabling Technology as covered benefits for CHOICES members on an ongoing basis will not result in the en-rollment of additional persons in the Ten-nCare program.
 Because these services were previously covered under the demonwere previously covered under the definition using temporary funding from the American Rescue Plan Act of 2021, this change is also not expected to result in material changes to aggregate expenditures under the TennCare demonstration.